E-valuator: Reliable Agent Verifiers with Sequential Hypothesis Testing: Experiments

-\textbf{Baselines} We compare against three baselines inspired by sequential hypothesis testing and calibration. \begin{enumerate} \item The \textbf{raw verifier} uses the scores from the verifier as-is.
+\textbf{Baselines} We compare against four baselines inspired by sequential hypothesis testing and calibration. \begin{enumerate} \item The \textbf{raw verifier} uses the scores from the verifier without modification.
 The verifier provides some prediction of $\text{Pr}(Y=1|H_t)$, the probability that the agent will produce a successful output, given the trajectory $H_t$ thus far.
-Given a user-specified false positive rate, $\alpha$, we reject a trajectory if the score $S_t$ ever drops below $\alpha$.
+For a user-specified false positive rate $\alpha$, we reject a trajectory if the score $S_t$ ever drops below $\alpha$.

 \item The \textbf{calibrated verifier} uses the same verifier but recalibrates the scores $S_t$ using the calibration set $\mathcal{D}_{cal}$.
-Specifically, we use isotonic regression to learn a transformation of the score, $S' = \hat{f}(S)$, that achieves \textit{marginal calibration}: $\text{Pr}(Y=1|S') = S'$.
-As with the raw verifier, for a user-specified false positive rate, $\alpha$, we reject a trajectory if the score $S_t$ ever drops below $\alpha$.
+Specifically, we use isotonic regression to learn a $[0, 1]$-valued transformation of the score, $S' = \hat{f}(S) \in [0, 1]$, that achieves \textit{calibration}: $\text{Pr}(Y=1|S') = S'$.
+As with the raw verifier, for a user-specified false positive rate $\alpha$, we reject a trajectory if the score $S_t$ ever drops below $\alpha$.

-\item The \textbf{Bonferroni test} utilizes the same density ratio test statistic $M_t$.
-However, the decision rule differs: it uses the Bonferroni correction to reject each individual test at $\alpha/T$, where $\alpha$ is the user-specified false positive rate, and $T$ is the maximum trajectory length found in the calibration set. \end{enumerate}
+\item Like e-valuator, the \textbf{PAC verifier} uses the procedure from Algorithm \ref{alg:quantile}, setting $f_t(\mathbf{S}_{[1:t]}) = 1-S_t$ to account for the fact that \textit{smaller} $S_t$ from the verifier indicate ``worse" trajectories.
+We then find $c_\alpha$ with Algorithm \ref{alg:quantile} and use it as the threshold for rejection.

+\item \textbf{Randomized Ville} utilizes a modern variant of Ville's inequality \citep{ramdas2026randomized} to set the rejection threshold $c_\alpha$.
+Specifically, the threshold is $1/\alpha$ at all steps except the final step, where we threshold at $Z/\alpha$ (with $Z \sim \text{Unif}(0,1)$), allowing for more rejections at the end of a trajectory.
+We provide full details in Appendix~\ref{sec:randomized}.
+As with the standard Ville threshold, this procedure guarantees false-alarm-rate control only on exact test martingales; when the density ratios are estimated, false alarm rate control may not hold. \end{enumerate}